Robbery (1967 film): Critical

-The critical response to Robbery over the years was summarized by Peter Elliott in 2014: "Robbery was praised by a number of critics upon its release....
+The critical response to Robbery over the years was summarised by Peter Elliott in 2014: "Robbery was praised by a number of critics upon its release....
 However, time and culture have not been kind to Yates' film, and it has, to a very large extent, been relegated to a footnote in British crime cinema".
 Beyond critical opinion, the location-shot car chase at the beginning of the film has been very influential.
 It was seen by Steve McQueen and led him and producer Philip D'Antoni to approve Yates as the director of Bullitt (1968).
 The car chase in Bullitt has been called "revolutionary" and "one of the most exciting car chases in film history".

 Variety called the film "a cleverly-spun suspense story with authentic British locale shooting" and added that "the screenplay [...] deliberately puzzles the action and gives inventive and unexpected twists to the plot which add to the overall suspense.
 Dialog is minimal and used only when absolutely necessary".

+The Evening Standard called it "highly entertaining".

 Boxoffice reviewed the film as "crisply photographed, immaculately edited and technically absorbing."

 Leslie Halliwell said: "Heavy-going fictionalised account of the famous train robbery of 1963; best seen as standard cops and robbers, with some good chase sequences".
+Filmink called it "terrific" with "Baker at his scowly best".

 The Radio Times Guide to Films gave the film 3/5 stars: "Following the Great Train Robbery of 1963, several film projects were announced, but this is the only British production to have got off the ground.
 It never fulfils the promise of its opening car chase, during which one vehicle mows down a policeman and a procession of schoolchildren.
 Thereafter, the plotting and execution of the robbery seems rather trite, and the fictitious characters are not half as colourful as the real-life Ronnie Biggs and company.
 But there is more action towards the end, enough to impress Hollywood, who summoned Peter Yates to direct Bullitt".
+(However nobody is mown down in the car chase and it was actually that sequence at the start of the film which earned Yates the Bullitt job.)